blackyblack/js-ipfs-api/README.md

   <br>
 </p>

+This is a fork of the original IPFS JS API repo.
+Look for https://github.com/proven-systems/js-ipfs-api for the author of the timeouts code.

 > A client library for the IPFS HTTP API, implemented in JavaScript.
 This client library implements the [interface-ipfs-core](https://github.com/ipfs/interface-ipfs-core) enabling applications to change between a embebed js-ipfs node and any remote IPFS node without having to change the code.
 In addition, this client library implements a set of utility functions.

 ## Lead Maintainer